AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 ---
 title: Connect PostgreSQL via SSH Tunnel
-description: Learn how to connect your PostgreSQL database to [!DNL Commerce Intelligence] via an SSH tunnel.
+description: Learn how to connect your PostgreSQL database to Commerce Intelligence via an SSH tunnel.
 exl-id: da610988-21c1-4f5f-b4e2-e2deb175a2aa
 ---
-# Connect [!DNL PostgreSQL] via `SSH` Tunnel
+# Connect [!DNL PostgreSQL] via [!DNL SSH Tunnel]

 To connect your [!DNL PostgreSQL] database to [!DNL Commerce Intelligence] via an `SSH tunnel`, you must do a few things: